Jason Kao Hwang / S I N G H O U S E

 Photo by Reuben Raddding

-The music is a house, with the score’s quintessential melodies, rhythms, harmonies, and textures o ering rooms in which musicians extem- poraneously sing.
-In this dramatic architecture, the unique voice of each musician is empowered to individually interpret and also, transcend interpretation to become an originating spirit that is inextricably uni ed to the composition’s destiny.
+The music is a house, with the score’s quintessential melodies, rhythms, harmonies, and textures o ering rooms in which musicians extemporaneously sing.
+In this dramatic architecture, the unique voice of each musician is empowered to individually interpret and also, transcend interpretation to become an originating spirit that is inextricably unified to the composition’s destiny.
 This is how music grows greater than the imagination of one to become a meta-language of memories, dreams, and hope.

-Though this is the first CD of Sing House, my new quintet, we have worked together in various constellations for over ten years.
+The musicians have worked together in various constellations for over ten years.
 Andrew and Ken were in my past quartet EDGE, and current octet Burning Bridge, project VOICE and string orchestra, Spontaneous River.
-Steve is also a member of Burning Bridge.
-Chris and I have performed as a duo and with Steve’s bands.
-My thanks to all of them and patrick brennan, for their friendship, creativity, and artistry. – Jason Kao Hwang
+Chris and I have performed as a duo.
+Kalun is our youngest and newest member.
+My thanks to all of them for their friendship, creativity, and artistry. – Jason Kao Hwang

 Sing House was chosen as one of the Best CDs of 2017 by Downbeat Magazine.